FOyelude/Analysis-of-Power-Outage-over-the-Last-10-Years/README.md

 Every modern economy depends on a stable, resilient, and well-managed power grid.
 Over the past decade, however, the U.S. grid has faced growing pressure from multiple sources, including extreme weather events, ageing infrastructure, equipment failures, supply–demand imbalances, and intentional attacks.

 These disruptions do far more than simply turn off the lights.
-They disrupt business operations, damage critical infrastructure, compromise national energy security, and incur millions in lost productivity.
+They disrupt business operations, damage critical infrastructure, compromise national energy security, and result in millions of dollars in lost productivity.
 In extreme conditions, outages also pose serious threats to public safety.

 In this context, outage data is not just numerical information.
 It represents the stability of the energy backbone that powers homes, industries, hospitals, and entire communities.
 Understanding these patterns is crucial for developing a grid that can withstand current and future challenges.